 What Makes School of Motion Unique?

 Are you tired of the traditional, outdated, and overly expensive education system that's available today?
-We are definitely are...
+We definitely are!

 At School of Motion our courses challenge the industry standard by helping to create a sustainable industry that allows artists to make money and demolish ever-growing student debt.
-Our passionate goal is to equip artists with a top-tier motion design education experience that you'll never be able to get at a brick-and-mortar school.
+We are passionate about our goal to equip artists with a top-tier motion design education experience that you'll never be able to get at a brick-and-mortar school.

-School of Motion has a unique advantage over traditional education systems because we are able to recruit the best talent in the industry to help us create courses that are tailored for today's ever-changing artistic needs.
-You'll be learning from the world's best motion designers, 3D artists and designers.
+School of Motion has a unique advantage over traditional education systems because we are able to recruit the best talent in the industry.
+This helps us to create courses that are tailored for today's ever-changing artistic needs.
+You'll be learning from the world's best motion designers, 3D artists, and designers.
 Our instructors have worked for the biggest clients on the planet, and they are ready to share their knowledge and insights with you.

 As professional motion designers we went all-in to include thorough lessons, feedback from professional motion designers, and a custom critique portal to assist you as you take your motion design skills to new heights.

 School of Motion courses also include access to private social groups that will allow you to chat with fellow artists from around the world as you navigate the course.
-Once you complete the course you'll have access to our super-secret alumni page with over 4000+ practicing motion designers who are eager to give you advice, share work, and have fun.
+Once you complete the course you'll have access to our super-secret alumni page with over 4000+ practicing motion designers.
+Our alumni are eager to give you advice, share work, and have fun.

 Overview: School of Motion Animation Courses

-Motion design relies on many disciplines including sound design, video editing, animation, graphic design, and much more.
+Motion design relies on many disciplines.
+These include sound design, video editing, animation, graphic design, and much more.
 So, just to be clear, After Effects Kickstart, Animation Bootcamp, and Advanced Motion Methods are focused on the Animation aspects of Motion Design.
-If you're curious about learning how to design or you want to dive into the amazing world of 3D check out our courses page!
+If you're curious about learning how to design, or you want to dive into the amazing world of 3D, check out our courses page!

-If you want to make the most out of the animation track at School of Motion you should take After Effects Kickstart, then Animation Bootcamp, and finally Advanced Motion Methods.
-However, depending on your current skills you may want to skip over one or even two classes.
-The rest of this article will share information that you need to know to figure out which class is best for your skill level and goals.
+If you want to make the most out of the animation track at School of Motion, you should take After Effects Kickstart, then Animation Bootcamp, and finally Advanced Motion Methods.
+However, depending on your current skills, you may want to skip over one or even two classes.
+The rest of this article will share information that you will need to figure out which class is best for your skill level and goals.